-Hanoi and Beijing, in particular by Hanoi, which allow us a glimpse into this area, but just a glimpse.
+Now, how do we know about Hanoi's negotiation approach?
+Of course by studying the behavior of its leaders in the negotiations in which they were engaged, with communist States and with non-communist States.
+We do not know much about Hanoi's negotiations with the communist States because these negotiations were usually conducted in secrecy, as internal affairs.
+However, following the Sino-Vietnamese conflict, disclosures have been made by both Hanoi and Beijing, in particular by Hanoi, which allow us a glimpse into this area, but just a glimpse.
 With regard to the Soviet Union, we shall have to wait until there is a split similar to the Sino-Vietnamese split to have an idea of what happened in the Soviet-Vietnamese negotiations.
-But all that would not matter too much, for the time being, since what interests us most is Hanoi's negotiat-/ions with the non-communist world.
+But all that would not matter too much, for the time being, since what interests us most is Hanoi's negotiations with the non-communist world.

-Since 1945, Hanoi has been involved in the following major negotiations with non-communist countries:
+Since 1945, Hanoi has been involved in the following major negotiations with noncommunist countries:

-- bilateral negotiations with the French in 1945-1946; - multilateral negotiations on Indochina at Geneva in 1954; - 3) multilateral negotiations on Laos at Geneva in 1961-1962; - 4) bilateral negotiations with the Americans on peace in 1964-1973; - 5) bilateral negotiations with the Americans on economic aid in 1973-1978; - 6) multilateral negotiations with ASEAN on Cambodia since 1978.
+- 1. bilateral negotiations with the French in 1945-1946 - 2. multilateral negotiations on Indochina at Geneva in 1954; - 3. multilateral negotiations on Laos at Geneva in 1961-1962; - 4. bilateral negotiations with the Americans on peace in 1964-1973; - 5. bilateral negotiations with the Americans on economic aid in 1973-1978; - 6. multilateral negotiations with ASEAN on Cambodia since 1978.